UK Driving Test Statistics 2026: 48% Pass, 1.84M Tests

 What is the gender breakdown of UK driving test pass rates?

-Men passed at 51% on average; women at 47%.
-This roughly 4-point gap has been remarkably consistent over multiple decades.
-The gap narrows in younger candidates and widens slightly with age.
+Men passed at 49.5% on average; women at 47.6%.
+This roughly 1.9-point gap has narrowed over the past two decades, down from around 6 points in the 2000s.
+The gap narrows further in younger candidates and widens slightly with age.

 How do UK driving test pass rates vary by region?

-- Scotland: average pass rate ~55%, the highest of any UK nation
+- Wales: volume-weighted pass rate ~54.1%, the highest of any GB nation

 Which UK driving test centres have the highest and lowest pass rates?